-CRD: Qualitative disclosures on Bank's use of external credit ratings under the standardized approach for Credit Risk a) Names of the external credit assessment institutions (ECAIs) and export credit agencies (ECAs) used by the Bank, and the reasons for any changes over the reporting period.
+CRD: Qualitative disclosures on Bank's use of external credit ratings under the standardized approach for Credit Risk b) The asset classes for which each ECAI or ECA is used.

 The Bank use Central Bank approved ECAIs and ECAs without any changes over the reporting period.